commitizen-tools/commitizen/docs/faq.md

 ## Why does commitizen not support CalVer?

-`commitizen` could support CalVer alongside SemVer, but in practice implementing CalVer creates numerous edge cases that are difficult to maintain (#385) and more generally mixing the two version schemes may not be a good idea.
+`commitizen` could support CalVer alongside SemVer, but in practice implementing CalVer creates numerous edge cases that are difficult to maintain ([#385]) and more generally mixing the two version schemes may not be a good idea.
 If CalVer or other custom versioning scheme is needed, `commitizen` could still be used to standardize commits and create changelogs, but a separate package should be used for version increments.

 Mixing CalVer and SemVer is generally not recommended because each versioning scheme serves a different purposes.
-Diverging from either specification can be confusing to users and cause errors when third party tools that don't expect the non-standard format.
+Diverging from either specification can be confusing to users and cause errors with third party tools that don't expect the non-standard format.

-In the future, `commitizen` may support some implementation of CalVer, but at the time of writing, there are no plans to implement the feature (#173).
+In the future, `commitizen` may support some implementation of CalVer, but at the time of writing, there are no plans to implement the feature ([#173]).

 If you would like to learn more about both schemes, there are plenty of good resources: